SummaryRead the full fact sheet

 - Always sit with your baby while they are eating.

 - Encourage drinking water from a cup.

-While a baby’s first solids should be mashed and smooth, they soon need variety in the texture as well as the type of food.
-Other suggestions include:
+While a baby’s first solids should be mashed and smooth, they soon need variety in textures and different types of food.

-- Give finger foods, such as pieces of cooked vegetables and crusts, to encourage chewing and self-feeding.
+- Chopped and finger foods – such as pieces of tender meats, cooked vegetables, soft diced fruit and bread crusts, to encourage chewing and self-feeding.